kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 11. Sends an event to the Application Gateway.
 12. Verifies if the call from the lambda reached the test service.

-## Environment variables for connectivity-adapter-e2e and compass e2e
+## Environment variables for connectivity-adapter-e2e and compass-e2e

 The test requires the following environment variables: